Travel + Leisure Co. research snapshot

 Rating

-Branded vacation-ownership and travel-membership platform with steady cash flow, a sizeable dividend, and aggressive buybacks, offset by high leverage, consumer-credit exposure, and cyclical travel demand
+Branded vacation-ownership and travel-membership platform with a strong Q2 2026 beat, a raised 2026 outlook, and accretive acquisitions that expand the owner base by more than 10%, offset by high leverage, consumer-credit exposure, and cyclical travel demand

 Trend status